-Apostles Preached the Kingdom
+The Apostles Preached the Gospel of the Kingdom

 Christ commanded His disciples to preach the same gospel that He powerfully proclaimed:

 Then He called His twelve disciples together and gave them power and authority over all demons, and to cure diseases.
 He sent them to preach the kingdom of God and to heal the sick (Luke 9:1-2).